 Please register your child on Chaverweb.
 We do need you to fill this out for each student (except Chai School) who will be enrolled this year.
-This will enable us to know how many teachers to hire, books to order, etc. We ask that you register your child by September 5th.
+This will enable us to know how many teachers to hire, books to order, etc.

 I'm very excited and look forward to the coming year along with some changes and programming we are working on over the summer.
 If you would like to join the Education Committee, please let me know.
 New voices always provide new ideas and energy.

 Temple Sinai Religious School provides a solid foundation of Jewish studies, with classes from kindergarten through high school.
 We hope to foster in our children a lifelong desire to learn about Judaism and to become active, involved members of our Jewish community.

 We strive to:

 - Increase our students' knowledge in Hebrew, rituals and life-cycle events,

 holidays, Tikkun olam/social action, Torah and Israel